justmebob123/autonomy/CRITICAL_FIXES_SUMMARY.md

 ---

-### 2. ⚠️ QA Phase Unknown Tools (IDENTIFIED - NEEDS FIX)
+### 2. ✅ QA Phase Incorrectly Treating Failures as Success (FIXED)

 **Problem:**
+- QA phase has 0.1% success rate (8/7406 runs **historically across ALL sessions**)
+- Marking itself as successful even when tool calls fail
-- QA phase calling tools with empty names
+- Tool calls with empty names being treated as "implicit approval"
-- Success rate: 0.1% (16/7414)
-- Logs show: `[INFO] 🤖 [AI Activity] Calling tool:` (name is blank)

 **Root Cause:**
+- QA phase logic: if no explicit approval AND no issues → treat as pass
+- When tool calls fail (empty names/unknown tools), handler doesn't set approved or issues
+- Falls through to "treat as pass" logic
+- Returns `success=True` even though nothing was actually reviewed

+**Solution:**
-- Model (qwen2.5:14b) generating malformed tool calls
+- Check if tool calls were actually processed successfully
-- Parser extracting tool calls but `name` field is empty
+- If tool calls were made but ALL failed → return failure
-- This is a model output quality issue

-**Potential Solutions:**
-1. Add validation in parser to reject tool calls with empty names
-2. Switch to a better model for QA phase
-3. Add fallback logic when tool name is empty
-4. Improve QA phase prompt to be more explicit

-**Status:** IDENTIFIED, needs implementation
+- Only treat as implicit approval if tool calls succeeded
+- Proper error reporting for failed tool calls

+**Files Modified:**
+- `pipeline/phases/qa.py`

+**Commit:** `1cd7cee`

+**Note:** The 7406 runs are cumulative across ALL your testing sessions (from persistent state), not just this session.
+This shows the QA phase has been broken for a long time.

 ---